BasicWolf/archived-kaylee/doc/api.rst

 This part of the documentation covers all the interfaces of Kaylee.

-Dispatcher Object
+Kaylee Object
 ------------------

-.. autoclass:: kaylee.Dispatcher
+.. autoclass:: kaylee.Kaylee
    :members:
    :inherited-members: